The essentials of a good ecommerce product detail page

 Questions & answers

 Alongside ratings and reviews are questions and answers about the product.
-These can be either two way between the user and the merchant or between two different users.
+These can be either two way between the user and the merchant or between different users.
 This enables either the merchant, or another user, to answer any product questions asked through the site.
 This obviously needs merchant moderation to ensure nothing offensive or illegal is posted but user-generated content is a great way to improve the customer experience and help your SEO rankings.
-If you are offering the service though, make sure you reply to the questions promptly as users are going to want to wait ages for a response.
+If you are offering the service though, make sure you reply to the questions promptly as users are not going to want to wait ages for a response.
 The quicker you can reply the better.

 A simple and clear link to your returns policy provides users with some reassurance helping to increase conversions, but it shouldn’t detract from the main body of the page.
 Many ecommerce sites use a ‘fat footer’ across the site and we think that’s a good place for it.
 It’s commonly located there so it's a logical place to put it and that’s where most customers would expect to find it.